Ericson2314/rust-papers/README.md

 The "non-lexical" in "non-lexical lifetime" is valid, but leaves out the important detail that such lifetimes *are* lexical with respect to the MIR.
 Indeed that this is one of the main motivations for the MIR.
-Not only does this make lifetime inference as we currently do simpler, but it also means we can explicitly represent lifetime.
+Not only does this make lifetime inference as we currently do simpler, but it also means we can explicitly represent lifetimes.
 As I mentioned above, in formalisms like this, I believe everything should be explicit, and so lifetimes will be too.

 Lifetimes will be abstract function-global labels, just as lvalues have been defined as abstract function-global labels.